Skip to main content

 Many majors at OSU require internships or a mentorship component.
 Internships not only help build your critical thinking and problem-solving skills, they also make you attractive to employers and help you stand out from other job applicants.

-These experiences can help you figure out what jobs interest you and also give you real-life, hands-on experiences.
+These experiences can help you figure out what jobs interest you, since they're hands-on and embedded in real life.
 In a recent survey, more than half of all college graduates said that an internship got them a job after graduation.

 Chris Marshall and students looking at insect samples